mahadev-patel/google-drive-test-task/task1_readme.txt

 1. Take pull project code from Git

 2. Go inside project folder And run 'composer update' command to generate vendor folder in your project.
+Also rename .env.example with .env file.

 3. Go schema folder on root and import database organization_employee.sql in your phpmyadmin.